 - 1. The College recognizes the importance of faculty participation in appropriate professional organizations and associations and further recognizes the American Association of University Professors as an appropriate professional association. - 2.
-For each year of this Agreement, the College shall make available to the AAUP a pool of eighteen (18) days per year of professional leave of absence to be allotted by the AAUP Executive Committee for the purposes of affording Chapter members an opportunity to participate in AAUP meetings, seminars, conferences, or other professional activities.
+For each year of this Agreement, the College shall make available to the AAUP a pool of eighteen (18) days per year (for the combined use of both the AAUP-1 and AAUP-2 units) of professional leave of absence to be allotted by the AAUP Executive Committee for the purposes of affording Chapter members an opportunity to participate in AAUP meetings, seminars, conferences, or other professional activities.
 In allotting said days, the AAUP agrees to give appropriate consideration to the needs of the students, the divisions, and the College.
 No more than five (5) class days shall be taken in a row by any one individual.
 The AAUP shall notify in writing the Director of Human Resources of the allotment of days.
 Unused days at the end of a contract year shall accumulate to the next contract year, to a maximum of 28 days.